Gamification: What It Is and How It Works (With 8 Examples)

 - Unpredictability and curiosity

 - Loss and avoidance

-There are other frameworks to consider.
-Oberprieler, for example, whose company helps organizations increase employee engagement, draws upon Reiss’ 16 basic desires and Maslow’s hierarchy of needs.
+There are other frameworks to consider too.
+Kerstin Oberprieler, gamification researcher and CEO of gamification consultancy PentaQuest, draws upon Reiss’ 16 basic desires and Maslow’s hierarchy of needs.
 These psychological principles help inform how Oberprieler designs game-like software for clients.

 Oberprieler said the need for purpose is especially important when designing gamified products for clients in the non-profit sector; the desire to contribute to something larger is the reason many people choose to work in that industry.
 The type of game element that aligns well with purpose, Oberprieler said, is one that shows off collective achievement or shares stories of impact.
 The type of game element that doesn’t align well with purpose are leaderboards, which rely on competition and social comparison.

-“In nudging behavior, you’re tapping into psychology or changing social dynamics and culture within the system of an organization,” Oberprieler said.
+“In nudging behavior, you’re tapping into psychology or changing social dynamics and culture within the system of an organization,” Oberprieler told Built In in 2020.
 “It’s just not going to be as simple as throwing on a few mechanics.”

 Common Gamification Elements

 There are dozens, if not hundreds, of mechanics and concepts derived from games that are used to gamify everyday activities and environments.
 Here are a few of the most common game elements seen in successful products.